vincentlimtw/terraform-assignment/README.md

 ```

 This removes all provisioned resources including both VPCs, the Transit Gateway, all load balancers, the ECS cluster, Aurora cluster, and associated IAM and networking resources.

 ---

-## Security Flaws

-**1. No Firewall**

-The firewall subnet exists in the Internet VPC but has no firewall resource deployed, allowing traffic to pass through uninspected.
-An attacker can send malicious payloads such as SQL injection or exploit code directly to the Internet ALB with no layer of inspection to detect or block it.

-**2. Shared Transit Gateway between public and private traffic**

-Both the Internet VPC and Workload VPC share the same Transit Gateway.
-If the TGW route tables are misconfigured, public internet traffic could potentially reach internal workload resources directly, bypassing the intended network separation between the two VPCs.

-**3. No Aurora snapshots**

-The Aurora cluster is configured with `skip_final_snapshot = true`, meaning no snapshot is taken when the cluster is destroyed.
-If data is accidentally deleted, targeted in a ransomware attack, or the cluster is destroyed, there is no backup to restore from.

----

-## Design Trade-offs

-**1. Single NAT gateway — cost vs. availability**

-Only one NAT gateway is provisioned in `gateway-a`.
-If AZ-a goes down, all outbound internet traffic from the Workload VPC is lost.
-The trade-off is cost savings over high availability, which is acceptable for a dev environment but not for production.

-**2. NLB → ALB chaining — simplicity vs. latency**

-The NLB→ALB pattern is necessary to bridge traffic across VPCs via TGW.
-This adds an extra hop and the 180s wait for NLB ENI provisioning is a fragile step that can cause apply failures if AWS is slow.
-The trade-off is architectural separation at the cost of added complexity and latency.

-**3. Transit Gateway — scalability vs. cost**

-TGW comes with per-attachment and per-GB charges.
-For just two VPCs, VPC Peering would be simpler and cheaper.
-The trade-off is paying for TGW's ability to scale to many VPCs when it may not be needed yet.

----